BMaser/bmaser.github.io/Readme.md

 -->

-**Currently, I am member of The [Multimedia Signal Processing and Security Lab which is called also "WaveLab".](http://www.wavelab.at/members-content.shtml)**
+**Currently, I am a member of the ["WaveLab".] (http://www.wavelab.at/members-content.shtml)**

 **Recent Activity**:
-I am working on a Finger Vein classification project.
-In the current project, I have a chance to apply different image processing algorithms to examine their performance, also I am applying a machine learning algorithm to create a best possible scenario to analyze results.
+I am working on a finger vein classification project.
+In the current project, I have a chance to apply different image processing algorithms to examine their performance, also I am applying a machine learning algorithm to create an ideal scenario to analyze results.

  **Affiliation**: